-According to its website, “whether you are a beginner or connoisseur, in need of a single bottle or stocking your wine cellar or bar, the Paradise staff is ready to lend a helping hand in making the right selections to suit your needs.”
+Whether a beginner or connoisseur, in need of a single bottle or stocking the wine cellar or bar, the Paradise staff is ready to lend a helping hand in making the right selections to suit individual needs.

 1601 Dallas Drive

 Since November 1998, Calloway’s has provided Denton patrons with an array of flowers and plants.

 The Denton Center facility just makes gardening just fun by providing customers advice from experts in the field, weekly clinics, kids’ gardening programs, and of course garden events like the Perennial Festival and the upcoming Earth Day Festival & Bug Bonanza.